MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/microsoft-devops-demos-labs.md

 ## Module 2: Implement CI with Azure Pipelines and GitHub Actions

-### Configuring agent pools and understanding pipeline styles
+### Integrate your Pipeline with Azure Boards

 In this demo, you will learn and understand ....

-### Enabling continuous integration with Azure Pipelines
+### Create a multi-platform Pipeline

 In this demo, you will learn and understand ....

+### Integrate GitHub with Azure Pipeline

+In this demo, you will learn and understand ....

 ### Integrating external source control with Azure Pipelines

 In this demo, you will learn and understand ....

-### Implementing GitHub Actions by using DevOps Starter
+### Explore GitHub Actions

 In this demo, you will learn and understand ....

+### Implement CI/CD using GitHub Actions

+In this demo, you will learn and understand ....

+### Implement GitHub Actions by using DevOps Starter

+In this demo, you will learn and understand ....

+### Implement Triggers

+In this demo, you will learn and understand ....

+### Use GitHub self-hosted runner

+In this demo, you will learn and understand ....

+### Create GitHub encrypted secrets (repo, environment, organization)

+In this demo, you will learn and understand ....

+### Create and deploy container image to Azure Container Instances (ACI)

+In this demo, you will learn and understand ....

+### Deploy an Azure Kubernetes Service (AKS) cluster

+In this demo, you will learn and understand ....

+### Push Docker image to Azure container Registry (ACR)

+In this demo, you will learn and understand ....

+### Deploy to Azure Container Apps

+In this demo, you will learn and understand ....

-### Deploying Docker Containers to Azure App Service web apps
+### Deploy Docker Containers to Azure App Service web apps

 In this demo, you will learn and understand ....